microsoft/Broadcast-Development-Kit-Web-UI/docs/how-to-use-the-solution/README.md

 ## Getting Started
-This document is intended to provide the guidance needed by the user to operate the Broadcast Development Kit (BDK) through the Web UI sample.
+This document explains how to operate the Broadcast Development Kit (BDK) through the Web UI sample.
 This includes:

 - [Authentication](#authentication).
 - [Check Bot Service Status](#check-bot-service-status).